Vaginal hysterectomy

 Results

-After a hysterectomy, you’ll no longer have periods or be able to get pregnant.
+After a hysterectomy, you no longer have periods.
+You can't get pregnant.

-If you had your ovaries removed but hadn’t reached menopause, you’ll begin menopause immediately after surgery.
+If you have your ovaries removed before you reach menopause, you'll go into menopause right after surgery.
 You might have symptoms such as vaginal dryness, hot flashes and night sweats.
-Your doctor can recommend medications for these symptoms.
-Your doctor might recommend hormone therapy even if you don’t have symptoms.
+There are medicines to help manage these symptoms.
+Your healthcare professional might suggest hormone therapy for menopause even if you don't have symptoms.

-If your ovaries weren’t removed during surgery — and you still had periods before your surgery — your ovaries continue producing hormones and eggs until you reach natural menopause.
+If you had periods before your surgery and if you still have your ovaries after surgery, your ovaries keep making hormones and eggs until you reach menopause.

 © 2023 Mayo Foundation for Medical Education and Research.
 All rights reserved.
 Terms of Use